chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Navigating the Score and Adjusting the View

 * **Scroll** left or right with the touchpad or mouse wheel.
-* Press the **Return Key** one time to return where you last started playing.
+* Press the **Return Key** once to return where you last started playing.
-* Press the **Return Key** a second time to return to the start of the score.
+* Press the **Return Key** twice to return to the start of the score.
 * **The Right and Left arrow keys** step one target note at a time forward or backward in the score.
 * **The Shift+Right Arrow and Shift+Left Arrow keys** step one measure at a time forward or backward in the score.
 * **Bookmarks:** Cmd+Right Arrow and Cmd+Left Arrow (Ctrl on Windows) step one bookmark at a time forward or backward in the score.
-*  Press Cmd+b to create a bookmark at the Current Time Line.
-To delete a bookmark press Cmd+b with the bookmark already at the
+*  Click the bookmark tool or press Cmd+b (Ctrl+b on Windows) to create a bookmark at the Base Line.
+To delete a bookmark move it to the Base Line to cause the Add Bookmark Tool to become a Remove Bookmark Tool.
-Current Time Line.
-* Unlike most software piano rolls, Concert Keyboardist compresses the score vertically to fit the complete range of note pitches in the current midi file.
-All notes pitches need to be visible because you will definitely need to see each note when it scrolls by, so you know when to play it.
-The size of each "note track" is expanded or contracted so they all fit in the vertical size of the window.
+* Concert Keyboardist compresses the score vertically to always show the full range of note pitches in the midi file.
+This is because, for playability, all notes need to be visible as they scroll through the display.
+The size of every "note track" is adjusted so they all fit in the vertical size of the window.
+This means that a score with a wide range of pitches will have narrower tracks than a score with fewer pitches.
 * Because all note pitches are always visible, it's never necessary to scroll vertically.
 * Changing the height of the entire window is the way to change the height of the note tracks.
 * Making the window wider opens more space on the right to see approaching notes.
-* You can expand or contract the view horizontally by dragging up or down on the Navigation Bar.
+* You can expand or contract the view horizontally by pressing the left mouse button over the Navigation Bar and dragging up or down.
 You can find Navigation Bar labeled near the top in the [Overview of The Main Window].
-You can simultaneously drag horizontally on the navigation bar to move left or right while you zoom.
+You can also simultaneously drag horizontally on the navigation bar to move left or right while you zoom.
-* Tip: It's actually easier to play on a window that's not too tall because it helps to place all the target notes in your field of view.
-However it can be easier to edit on a tall window.
-So you may choose to resize make the window taller if you are doing a lot of editing.
+* Tip: You may actually find it easier to play music with a window that's not too tall.
+This ensures that all notes scroll by in the vertical range of your eyes sharp field of view.
+However editing can be easier on a taller window with wider note bars.
+Try resizing the window to make it window taller when you are doing a lot of editing.

 ## The Selection